MSAA Terms & Conditions

 Web Terms and Conditions

-The Multiple Sclerosis Association of America (MSAA) is a nonprofit organization whose mission is to enrich the quality of life for everyone affected by multiple sclerosis.
+The Multiple Sclerosis Association of America is a nonprofit organization and a leading resource for the entire MS community, improving lives today through vital services and support.
 The goal of this website, www.mymsaa.org (the "Site" or "Website"), is to provide a source of information to our clients, their care partners, and the general public on MS. The information that is found on the Site is based on professional advice, published research, and expert opinion, but does not represent therapeutic recommendation or prescription.
 MSAA strives to provide useful, up-to-date information on matters of concern to MS patients and their families.
 This material is intended for general informational purposes only, and it does not constitute medical advice.
 You should not use the information presented as a means of diagnosis or for determining treatment.
 For diagnosis and treatment options, you are urged to consult your physician.
 Those affiliated with the Site and MSAA cannot be held responsible for any unintentional errors in the writing of this website or changes in information that may occur, possibly affecting certain details of an explanation, assumption, or treatment.
 MSAA does not endorse nor recommend, products, services or items that appear on this website.

 The entire contents and design of the Site are protected under U.S. and international copyright laws.
 The Site is owned and operated by MSAA and unless specifically stated or otherwise indicated, all content, including, but not limited to, trademarks, logos, trade names, text, data, messages, pictures, images, video, audio, graphics, buttons, data compilations, icons, code, links, or other electronic files or things that can be uploaded, downloaded, copied from, or posted on the Internet (referred to hereafter as "Content") on the Site is the property of MSAA and protected by intellectual property laws.